Jordan Marsh: Enchanted Village

-From the 1940s until 1972 and again in the early 1990s, Jordan Marsh's flagship store in Downtown Crossing in Boston was home to Enchanted Village, a lavish Christmas display which at its height consumed an entire floor of the department store and was spotlighted in the store's display windows.
+From the 1940s until 1972 and again in the early 1990s, Jordan Marsh's flagship store in Downtown Crossing in Boston was home to Enchanted Village, a Christmas display which at its height consumed an entire floor of the department store and was spotlighted in the store's display windows.
 The display's centerpiece, besides Santa Claus, was an eight-set Lionel electric train display.
-In what started as a marketing gimmick, Enchanted Village quickly became a legendary Boston tradition and an annual mainstay of the city's holiday season.
+In what started as a marketing gimmick, Enchanted Village quickly became a Boston tradition and an annual mainstay of the city's holiday season.

 In 1998, Macy's discontinued Enchanted Village when it was moved to City Hall Plaza.
 More recently, it was housed in the Hynes Convention Center.

 On June 16, 2009, Enchanted Village, including all its props and figures was sold at auction, after the City of Boston said it no longer could afford to sponsor the annual event.
 Enchanted Village was subsequently sold to Jordan's Furniture, a unit of Warren Buffett's Berkshire Hathaway with no connection to the former Jordan Marsh, and is on display in Avon, Massachusetts during the holiday season.